createlabz/createlabz-public-raspberry-pi/light-dht22-nodemcu-dialogflow-webhook/README.md

 * [Contact](#contact)

 ## General information
-This source code was developed as a guide on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat.
+This source code was developed as a guide on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, webhook, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat.
 Of course, we're going to control the light turning on and off using voice commands.

 ## Hardware needed
 * Raspberry Pi 3B+ (Compatible on Raspberry Pi Zero and Zero W, Raspberry Pi B+, Raspberry Pi 2 B, Raspberry Pi 3 B, Raspberry Pi 3 B+, Raspberry Pi 3 A+)